paisaltanjung11/javafx-ecommerce-mvc/README.md

-# 🛒 JoymarKet - Digital Marketplace

-A Java-based e-commerce application built using **MVC (Model-View-Controller)** architecture pattern.
+# A Java-based e-commerce application built using **MVC (Model-View-Controller)** architecture pattern.
 This application provides a complete marketplace solution with role-based access control for Customers, Admins, and Couriers.

 ---